Potlatch Seasoning is a great all-purpose spicy rub mix for fish but especially salmon

-For years I bought commercially mixed potlatch.
+For years I bought commercially mixed potlatch seasoning for my cedar plank salmon.
 When I researched what ingredients went into the mixture I decided to recreate my own because the ingredients were so basic.

 We always use it on our Grilled Salmon on a Cedar PlankJump to Recipe